 |Admission, fee and application details||http://www.monash.edu/study/coursefinder/course/2552|

-This course is designed as an alternative entry pathway to university study.
-The program is particularly suited to students requiring additional learning support in their first year of study.
-For further information about the course refer to the DOTSDOTS (http://www.monash.edu/study/options/pathways/diploma-tertiary-studies/) website.
+This course provides an alternative entry pathway to university study.
+It is particularly suited to students who have experienced educational disadvantage and require additional learning support in their first year of study.
+For further information about the course refer to the Diploma of Tertiary StudiesDiploma of Tertiary Studies (http://www.monash.edu/study/options/pathways/diploma-tertiary-studies/) website.

 Upon successful completion of this course it is expected that graduates will be able to:

-This course consists of two core units, and six first-year units selected from the stream corresponding to the student's preferred Monash degree.
+This course consists of two core units and six first-year units selected from the stream corresponding to the student's preferred Monash University undergraduate degree.

 Students must complete: